climatiq/eslint-config-climatiq/README.md

 ## Installation

 To install this config and the peerDependencies (note the `npx` command).
-If you are using yarn, the command will detect it and will prompt to use yatn command instead.
+If you are using yarn, the command will detect it and will prompt to use yarn command instead.

 ```bash
 npx install-peerdeps --dev @climatiq/eslint-config